 FILTER TYPE Sediment (Usually the 1st Stage) Granular Activated Carbon (GAC) and Activated Carbon Block Kinetic Degradation Fluxion (KDF) copper/zinc filter Bone Char Carbon WHAT DOES THIS FILTER REMOVE?
 Sand, Rust, Silt, Dust, Grit, Dirt - Generally speaking, large particles Chemical contaminants such as Chlorine and Chloramines, Herbicides, Insecticides, and Solvents, Volatile Organic Chemicals (VOC), Trihalomethanes (THMs), cloudiness, foul or bad tastes and/or odors.
 Heavy Metals, Chromium, Hydrogen Sulfide ("rotten egg" smell), Magnesium, Mercury, Calcium Carbonate, Arsenic, Iron, Lead, Algae, Sulfur, Viruses, Fungi, Chlorine, Microorganisms, Aluminum and more.
 This stage is focused on capturing heavy metal contaminants.
 Fluoride (Note: Reverse Osmosis is also effective for removing fluoride).
 Can also remove Copper, Arsenic, Lead, Cadmium, Radioactive Particles such as Strontium, Vanadium, and Uranium, and also Trihalomethanes (THMs)

 - Your Personal Water Consumption: Don’t forget to take into account how much water your household uses.
 We discussed this above in the section about estimating your required GPM as well as the water pressure coming into your home.
-In each of the filter systems, you will see that they state
+In each of the models, you will see that they state

-How Do I Install My Whole House Water Filter?
+How Do I Install This Thing?

 There are actually two answers to that question, and depending on your “DIY” skills (and desire), rest assured that this is not a terribly difficult task!
 If you love working on your house and doing home improvement projects, you will be able to install the typical system in a few hours (once you have everything you need on hand!).